Woods, in two senses, may be seen near one (5)

 'seen near one' is the second definition.

-'may be' is the link.
+'may be' acts as a link.

 Can you help me to learn more?